-Section / Chapter / Branch / conference reports
+Section / Chapter / Branch / AG / conference reports

-These reports are the lifeblood of Region 8 News, keeping members all over the Region up to date with what you’re up to.
-However, to make sure we can fit all the reports into each issue, they need to be brief and to the point.
+These reports are the lifeblood of IEEE Region 8 News, keeping members all over the Region up to date with what you’re up to.
+However, to make sure we can fit all the reports into each issue, it helps if they are brief and to the point.

-An ideal Section / Chapter/ Branch report should be between 150 and 250 words.
-That’s not very long – in most cases that’s only six or seven sentences!
+An ideal Section / Chapter/ Branch report should be between 200 and 400 words.
+That’s not very long – in many cases that’s only a few sentences!
 Here are some tips on how to keep your reports concise:

 - Always begin the article with your biggest news